Equivalent or Lower Qualification

 - meet Student Finance England residency criteria and are studying Diagnostic Radiography, Midwifery, Nursing (Adult, Children’s, Learning Disabilities, Mental Health), Occupational Therapy, Physiotherapy, Radiotherapy and Oncology from 2017/18 or later because these courses are exempt from the ELQ rules.
 Please note if you are funded by Student Finance Wales, there is no exemption and the ELQ rules will apply.
 Therefore you will not be eligible to apply for any funding from Student Finance Wales apart from the Grants for Dependants and Disabled Students Allowances.
 View information about funding for healthcare courses.

-- meet Student Finance England residency criteria and are studying on a part-time course in any STEM subject including, but not limited to, Engineering, Technology or Computer Science.
+- meet Student Finance England residency criteria and are studying on a part-time course in any Science, Technology, Engineering and Maths (STEM) subject including:

 Fees and funding

-You will pay the same level of fees as a UK or EU undergraduate without any qualifications.
+You will pay the same level of fees as a UK undergraduate without any qualifications.

 The only funding available to you is supplementary grants from Student Finance, such as the Childcare Grant.
 You will not be eligible for the Fee Loan, Maintenance Loan, Maintenance Grant or the UWE Bursary.